johhonn/keeper-contracts/doc/TEMPLATE_LIFE_CYCLE.md

 - `actor Type Ids`: set of actor types.
 Template MUST hold set of actor types > 2 (e.g `provider`, `consumer`, `marketplace`, `publisher`, `curator`, etc).
 User can define new actor type using `registerTemplateActorType` or use the existing types by providing their Ids.

-By providing these data inputs to `proposeTemplate`, the new template will be available on-chain, and waiting approval by Ocean Protocol Foundation.
+By providing these data inputs to `proposeTemplate`, the new template will be available on-chain and waiting for approval by Ocean Protocol Foundation.

 **NOTE** The actor type values prior the agreement creation should follow the same order of the actor types in the template.